beisci/shine-open/index.md

 * Have regular internet access
 * Are, or your partner is, less than 32 weeks pregnant

+Find out more via the Sign Up button above

-## Why is the SHINE Study important?
+## Why join SHINE?
-By understanding changes in sleep and the effectiveness of different programs for sleep health in new parents we can better support parents during this time of big change.
-Findings from this project will inform how perinatal sleep interventions could be further developed and implemented in perinatal care.
+Help us understand how parents can be better supported as they welcome a new baby in to their families.
+Your participation will help inform future research to better support parents as their family grows.

 ## About Us

 The SHINE study is collaboration between different Australian and international universites.
 The SHINE research team is made up of experienced researchers and clinical psychologists.
+We are motivated to better understand how to support parents as they welcome a new baby to their family.

 ## SHINE Research Team

 [[long.png]]
-Assoc.
-Prof. Bei Bei
+**Associate Professor Bei Bei**
 Prinicpal Investigator

-Meagan Crowther
+**Meagan Crowther**
 Research Lead

+**Nina Quin**
+Clinical Lead

+**Elise Landau**
+Research Fellow

+## SHINE News

+-This area is currently under work-

+##Contact the SHINE Team
+Email: psych-shine@monash.edu
+Phone: +61 3 9905 2464